joakodashing/Notes-Leather-For-Psych-enfine/README.md

 # Notes Leather for Psych Engine

-Repositorio con los assets originales del mod Notes Leather para Psych Engine.
+Repository containing the original assets of the Notes Leather mod for Psych Engine.

-## Estructura de carpetas
+## Folder Structure

-- `/assets/images/` — imágenes PNG de las notas y flechas
+- `/assets/images/` — PNG images for the notes and arrows (including the spritesheet)
-- `/assets/xml/` — archivo XML con la definición de la spritesheet
+- `/assets/xml/` — XML file with the spritesheet definition (`default.xml`)

-## Uso
+## Usage

-- Este repositorio contiene los recursos necesarios para usar el estilo Notes Leather en Psych Engine.
+- This repository contains the necessary resources to use the Notes Leather style in Psych Engine.
-- Asegúrate de importar correctamente el XML y las imágenes en tu motor o mod.
+- Make sure to correctly import the XML and images into your mod or engine.

-## Contribuciones
+## Contributions

-Si quieres colaborar, puedes hacer un fork y pull request con mejoras o nuevos assets.
+Feel free to fork and create pull requests with improvements or new assets.

-## Contacto
+## Contact

-Para dudas o sugerencias, contáctame por GitHub Issues o mensaje directo.
+For questions or suggestions, please open a GitHub Issue or contact me directly.